 However, scientists say attempting to categorize medical marijuana by the species oversimplifies the choice and produces inconsistent results.
 Looking at a plant’s cannabinoid profile is a much more accurate way of predicting medical marijuana’s effects.

 The industry is evolving toward a better classification system, but it will take some time to overcome old stereotypes.
 For now, you can learn about the sativa strains Americans love and what other properties dictate how cannabis makes you feel.

 - Sour Diesel – Hailing from California’s Emerald Triangle, the highly lauded Sour Diesel is actually a blend of 70% Sativa and 30% Indica said to produce a physical, clear high that offers lasting pain relief and energizing cerebral effects.
 With resinous buds and a pungent diesel fuel and earth flavor, this strain is fast-acting.

-- Blue Dream – Blue Dream is the most popular strain in the Leafly First grown in Seattle, Washington by Dragonfly Botanical Gardens, this Sativa-leaning strain delivers a mellow euphoria and body calm, with improvements to focus, memory, and cognitive functioning, thanks to the Pinene inhibiting the THC activity.
+- Blue Dream – Blue Dream is one of the most popular strains on Leafly.
+First grown in Seattle, Washington by Dragonfly Botanical Gardens, this Sativa-leaning strain delivers a mellow euphoria and body calm, with improvements to focus, memory, and cognitive functioning, thanks to the Pinene inhibiting the THC activity.